Bangladesh prime minister resigns as deadly anti-government rallies grip nation | KRDO

 Video posted on social media and verified by CNN showed security forces launching live rounds into the air near protesters on the N1 highway in Dhaka.

-Protesters in Dhaka told CNN that the university campus was surrounded by armed forces.
+Protesters in Dhaka told CNN that the university campus had been surrounded by armed forces.

-The neighborhoods of Nilkhet, Katabon, and Shahbagh are currently blocked.
-The military’s armored personnel carriers have taken positions in front of the Intercontinental Hotel, and they are only letting doctors in.

 This is a developing story and will be updated.